 Christmas in Paris makes the City of Light more beautiful than ever (if that’s even possible!).
 The start of advent marks the beginning of a whole host of Paris at Christmas activities in the French capital in which it’s possible to take part.
 While there are some free festive activities in Paris, others are pricier.
 Here are a few of the best Christmas things to do in Paris:

 No trip to Paris would be complete without visiting the World Famous department store, Galeries Lafayette.
 The best ‘window licking’ experience in town (the French phrase for window shopping ‘lèche vitrine’, literally means window licking).

 Situated in the 9e arrondissement, the store first opened its doors in 1912.
-Although now an international company with stores worldwide, the flagship store on Boulevard Haussmann has got to be the place to go for a spot of Christmas shopping.
+Although now an international company with stores worldwide, the flagship store on Boulevard Haussmann has got to be the place to go for a spot of Paris at Christmas shopping.
 While there, make sure to see the Giant Galeries Lafayette Christmas tree the department store puts up each year!

 Patinoire de l’Hôtel de Ville, (Ice Skating rink, Hotel de Ville)

 While many ice skating rinks spring up around Paris as quickly as the temperature plummets, there is none more famous than that of Hotel de Ville, i.e. the Parisian town hall that can be found in the heart of Le Marais area of the French capital.

 Every year the rink is opened by a large skating show and the queues that ensue are enough to scare off even the hardiest of travellers.
 However, if you do wait, there are ice skating classes, yoga and many more shows all on the ice.
 Entrance is free with your own your own skates.
 Alternatively, skates can be rented on site for under €10.